sir-pinecone/bearlibterminal/README.md

+NOTE: This is a fork of https://bitbucket.org/cfyzium/bearlibterminal.
+I recommend you use that instead.

+---

 BearLibTerminal provides a pseudoterminal window with a grid of character cells and a simple yet powerful API for flexible textual output and uncomplicated input processing.

 ### Features